puppeteer/puppeteer/new-docs/puppeteer.protocol.browser.setdownloadbehaviorrequest.behavior.md

 ## Protocol.Browser.SetDownloadBehaviorRequest.behavior property

 Whether to allow all or deny all download requests, or use default Chrome behavior if available (otherwise deny). \|allowAndName\| allows download and names files according to their dowmload guids.
+(SetDownloadBehaviorRequestBehavior enum)

 <b>Signature:</b>